 The largest land mammals in Maine are moose which weigh approximately 1,500 pounds.
-Standing an immense 4ft 7ins to 6ft 11ins at the shoulder, moose are huge imposing animals — males even more so as they have a set of large, broad antlers.
+Standing an immense 4 feet 7 inches to 6 feet 11 inches at the shoulder, moose are huge imposing animals — males even more so as they have a set of large, broad antlers.
 Moose are herbivorous animals and typically live in forest regions.
 However, they can also be found in areas near water as they are very capable swimmers.
 Moose are also able to eat while underwater, thanks to a unique adaptation that they have.
-This is because they possess fatty pads over their nostrils which allow them to close them while they are underwater.
+This is because they possess fatty pads over their nostrils that allow them to close them while they are underwater.
 The best places to see moose in Maine are Baxter State Park and Moosehead Lake.

 The wild turkey is one of the largest animals in Maine and the heaviest bird in the state.
 Wild turkeys are large black or grey birds with distinctive red heads and throats.
 They average 17 pounds, but the largest individuals can reach an immense 37 pounds.
 Despite their large size, wild turkeys are actually very accomplished fliers and are quick and agile when in the air.
 Wild turkeys are omnivorous and eat a range of nuts, seeds, lizards, salamanders, and small snakes.
 They are native to North America, where they live in upland regions.
 Wild turkeys are widespread across Maine, and the state has an estimated population of 60,000 of them.